PrincetonUniversity/install_pytorch/README.md

 #SBATCH --cpus-per-task=<T>      # cpu-cores per task (>1 if multi-threaded tasks)
 ```

 On TigerGPU, there are seven CPU-cores for every one GPU.
-Try values of `<T>` above from 1 to 7 to see where the optimal value is.
+Try doing a set of runs where you vary `<T>` from 1 to 7 to find the optimal value.

-## Examining GPU utilization
+## GPU Utilization

-To see how effectively your job is using the GPU, immediately after submiting the job run the following command:
+To see how effectively your job is using the GPU, after submiting the job run the following command:

 ```
-squeue -u $USER
+$ squeue -u $USER
 ```

 The rightmost column labeled "NODELIST(REASON)" gives the name of the node where your job is running.
 SSH to this node:

 ```
-ssh tiger-iXXgYY
+$ ssh tiger-iXXgYY
 ```

 In the command above, you must replace XX and YY with the actual values (e.g., `ssh tiger-i19g1`).
 Once on the compute node run `watch -n 1 gpustat`.
 This will show you a percentage value indicating how effectively your code is using the GPU.
 The memory allocated to the GPU is also available.
 TensorFlow by default takes all available GPU memory.
 For this specific example you will see that only about 10% of the GPU cores are utilized.
 Given that a CNN is being trained on small images (i.e., 28x28 pixels) this is not surprising.
 You should repeat this analysis with your actual research code to ensure that the GPU is being utilized.
 For jobs that run for more than 10 minutes you can check utilization by looking at the [TigerGPU utilization dashboard](https://researchcomputing.princeton.edu/node/7171).
 See the bottom of that page for tips on improving utilization.